microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/messagerule_get.md

-# Get rule
+---title: "Get rule"description: "Get the properties and relationships of a messageRule object."---# Get rule

 Get the properties and relationships of a [messageRule](../resources/messagerule.md) object.

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|